 - Accreditation - The BSME program is accredited by the Engineering Accreditation Commission of ABET, http://abet.org.

-BSME Program Educational ObjectivesThe BSME program will produce graduates who are able to:
+BSME Program Educational ObjectivesThe BSME program will produce graduates who:

 - Solve mechanical engineering problems by applying contemporary engineering tools to propose and implement effective solutions.